Quantum simulation of the phase transition of the massive Thirring model: A brief introduction of the massive Thirring model

 where $\mu$ is chemical potential.
-Ignoring the constants and $\mathcal{O}(a)$ terms, it can be seen that,
+Neglecting the constants and $\mathcal{O}(a)$ terms, it can be seen that,

-It has been shown in Ref.~\cite{Czajka:2021yll} by using QMETTS that, there is a chiral phase transition where the chiral symmetry is spontaneously broken.
+It has been shown in Ref.~\cite{Czajka:2021yll} by using QMETTS that there is a chiral phase transition where the chiral symmetry is spontaneously broken.
 Therefore, it can be expected that the massive Thirring model will also present a chiral phase transition.
-Furthermore, since the interaction plays a role as the chemical potential, the spontaneous symmetry breaking is induced by the interaction in the massive Thirring model without a chemical potential.
+Furthermore, since the interaction effectively acts as a chemical potential, it induces spontaneous symmetry breaking in the massive Thirring model even without an explicit chemical potential.
 To investigate such a phenomenon, the chiral condensation as a function of $g$ and temperature $T$ is considered.